 Conspiracy to Defraud

-If you or your business are under investigation, have been arrested, invited for a voluntary interview, charged or face proceedings for any allegations relating to fraud, our specialist team at JMW can provide expert advice, assistance and representation.
+If you or your business are under investigation, have been arrested, invited for a voluntary interview, charged, or face proceedings for any allegations relating to conspiracy to defraud, our proactive and leading team at JMW can provide expert advice, assistance, and representation.

-Cases of this type can be highly complex and can involve many different defendants.
-We have acted for individuals and businesses throughout the UK and have the skill and know-how to ensure you are best protected against any prosecution brought for these types of offences, with a strong track record of success.
+We act for individuals and businesses throughout the UK and have the skill and expertise to ensure you receive proactive representation from the outset, and are best protected during both the investigation stage and any prosecution.
+We have an exceptional track record of success.

 You should contact JMW immediately if you: